orizens/orizens.com/src/pages/blog/2015-02-04-first-steps-in-setting-up-travis-ci-to-your-javascript-project.md

 Since my project is based on javascript and the tests run on the nodejs platform, it already has a package.json file.

-Travis uses the convention of &#8220;**npm test**" to run the tests.
-I configured this command within the &#8220;scripts" property to actually run &#8220;**gulp test**" (configured in <a href="https://github.com/orizens/echoes/blob/angular/gulp/test.js" target="_blank">test.js</a>)**.**
+Travis uses the convention of "**npm test**" to run the tests.
+I configured this command within the "scripts" property to actually run "**gulp test**" (configured in <a href="https://github.com/orizens/echoes/blob/angular/gulp/test.js" target="_blank">test.js</a>)**.**

 Up until using Travis, the tests were configured to run with karma runner, and never end (so i can develop with tdd in practice).
-In karma runner, the flag for this is &#8220;singleRun" set to false.
+In karma runner, the flag for this is "singleRun" set to false.
 In Travis, the tests need to run once.
 Travis expose an environmental variable in nodejs process.
-So, in order to adjust to it, I simple read the TRAVIS variable and set the &#8220;singleRun" to true when running in TRAVIS.
+So, in order to adjust to it, I simple read the TRAVIS variable and set the "singleRun" to true when running in TRAVIS.

 ```typescript
 var gulp = require('gulp');